Fools and Worthless Liars

 Fools and Worthless Liars is the second album from English band Deaf Havana and the first since the departure of founding member Ryan Mellor.
-The album marks a departure from the band's earlier post-hardcore style of music in favour of a song orientated power pop approach heavily influenced by bands such as Jimmy Eat World as well as the modern British wave of pop punk, largely due to the band's decision not to replace Mellor, who was a screamer.
+The album marks a departure from the band's earlier post-hardcore style of music.
+It instead favours a song-orientated power pop approach heavily influenced by bands such as Jimmy Eat World as well as the modern British wave of pop punk, largely due to the band's decision not to replace Mellor, who was a screamer.
 Critics were generally very supportive of this development.

 Fools And Worthless Liars was produced by Matt O'Grady (who has previously worked with You Me at Six) and was released on 7 November 2011.
 The band's frontman, James Veck-Gilodi, has been quoted as saying he struggled to write the album.
 Much of the album's lyrics are centred on the themes of youth and nostalgia.

-The album charted at #49 on the UK album charts; the band's third most successful album release.
+The album charted at No. 49 on the UK album charts; the band's third most successful album release.
 As a result of the album's success, the band played at larger venues than they had previously and performed at Reading and Leeds Festivals.
-A deluxe edition of the album wes released on 22 October 2012, which included each song performed in a different style alongside the original tracks.
+A deluxe edition of the album wes released on 22 October 2012; this edition included each song performed in a different style alongside the original tracks.